OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 ### Update your Octopus Server Firewall

-To allow Tentacle to connect to your Octopus Deploy server, you'll need to allow access to port **10943** on the Octopus server (or the port you selected during the installation wizard - port 10943 is just the default).
+To allow Tentacle to connect to your Octopus Deploy server, you'll need to allow access to port **10943** on the Octopus Server (or the port you selected during the installation wizard - port 10943 is just the default).
 You will also need to allow Tentacle to access the Octopus HTTP web portal (typically port **80** or **443** - these bindings are selected when you [install the Octopus Deploy server](/docs/installation/index.md)).

-If your network rules only allow port **80** and **443** to the Octopus server, you can change the server bindings to either HTTP or HTTPS and use the remaining port for polling Tentacle connections.
+If your network rules only allow port **80** and **443** to the Octopus Server, you can change the server bindings to either HTTP or HTTPS and use the remaining port for polling Tentacle connections.
 The listening port can be [changed from the command line](/docs/administration/server-configuration-and-file-storage/index.md).
 Even if you do use port **80** for Polling Tentacles, the communication is still secure.